thanhhaimai/ml-for-fun/notebooks/ioi_circuit.md

 ## 2: Capturing attention outputs

 It turns out for path patching, Flash Attention is a road block.
 In Flash Attention, all the heads are merged together.
 However, we want to be able to freeze the output and patch each attention head independently.

+Test 1: Starts by patching all the attention heads at the last block, one by one

+Observation: can confirm the claim from the paper

+- Head [11][1] seems to be an Name Mover Head.
+Knocking it out reduce "Mary" logit.
+- Head [11][10] seems to be the Negative Name Mover Head.
+Knocking it out increases "Mary" logit